momo-i/XtraUpload/README.md

 ## Setting Up

-Please see the included INSTALL file
+Please see the included docs/INSTALL file

 ## License

-Please see the included LICENSE file
+Please see the included docs/LICENSE file

 ## Contact info